Once you know how to treat people with care and respect,

-Toyota, and many other companies, have shown us that long term success requires TWO equally important factors.
+Toyota, and many other companies, have shown us that long term success requires THREE equally important factors.

 Essentrium was founded to share my love for the combination of this culture and improvement method as it makes work so much more fulfilling for everyone.
 As a side effect this leads to lower absenteeism, healthcare costs, staff turnover and higher revenues as a result*.

 * Higher revenues are not the objective, but a result of optimising all the processes that affect the revenues, speed, quality and costs.